 - children’s play areas

-If you are interested in hiking with your child, Makapu’u Lighthouse Trail offers a paved path perfect for strollers with amazing ocean and southside.
-During the winter, we have even caught whales shooting water through their blowholes too!
+If you’re interested in hiking with your child, the Makapu’u Lighthouse Trail offers a paved path perfect for strollers, with amazing ocean and southside views.
+During the winter, we have even caught whales shooting water through their blowhole, too!
 However, please note that there are restrooms on site.

-Check out our list of easy and child-friendly hikes to see if any might work for you and your family.
+Check out our list of easy and child-friendly hikes to find one that suits you and your family.

 TIP: If you plan to visit Hanauma Bay or Diamond Head Trail, please note that you’ll need to register and pay for entrance fees online in advance.
 Many times, especially during heavier tourist seasons, reservations may be booked a couple of weeks in advance.